 Ask for Help

 If there is something that you need help with, don’t be afraid to ask for help.
 It is inevitable that you will have high pain days and will require assistance.
-People are willing to help you with errands or eve help you clean up if you ask nicely.
+People are willing to help you with errands or even help you clean up if you ask nicely.

 Order Groceries and Household Goods Online

 A few weeks ago, I ordered my groceries online because I didn’t have the energy to go walk the store.
 It was the first time using this service and I was a bit skeptical at first.
 However, I am now in love with it because I can get my grocery shopping done.
+I love using Walmart Grocery pick-up.
+It is a free service with a $30 minimum order.
+Try it now!

 Now there will be no more steering that clunky scooter cart around while getting glares from every angle because I don’t look like I am in pain.
 Or I can delay going to the store for a few things, for a day when my pain isn’t as high.
 It has been a very long time since I can even remember when I wasn’t in constant pain.
 Plus, why spend an hour or more in the grocery store when someone else will fulfill your order while you sleep.